 - Allow playlists to be configured for native exports (Windows, Linux x64, MacOSX, Raspberry Pi) from PICO-8.
 This could probably allow custom playlists of other cartridges to be created without having to buy the fantasy console.
 When there's a way to get this fully working, there's a will to release binaries to the public.
 For now until then, if you want to see other songs with my visualizer, post some suggestions in the comments, and I'll reply with a cartridge!

-To test all of my new changes to iaoth's visualizer, I thought I'd use something that really got my attention a couple of months back.
+To test all of my new changes to iaoth's visualizer, I thought I'd use something that really got my attention around the time I first started making them.
 That is "PICO-8 Tunes Vol. 2", released by @Gruber, which is a cartridge featuring 10 amazing tunes!
 You can find it here: